SexiestCHiba/pretty-instagram/README.md

 a simple node.js web page that display the latest posts of your Friends.

-If you have a suggestion to improve pretty-instagram, I invite you to open an issue post or/and fork and open a pull request.
+If you have a suggestion to improve pretty-instagram(new fonctionnality(ies), bugs or backends improvements), I invite you to open an issue post or/and fork and open a pull request.

 ![Screenshot](docs/screenshot.jpg)